Guide to Work, Study, Travel and Living Abroad

 No Pasa Nada: How I Learned to Stop Worrying and Love the City

-With friends at Plaza de Cibeles in Madrid, Spain
+With friends at Plaza de Cibeles in Madrid, Spain.

 With friends in front of El Palacio de Comunicaciones at Plaza de Cibeles.

-Whether it’s a leisurely stroll through El Parque de Buen Retiro, or the first heavenly sip of chocolate a la taza, or a passionate crowd screaming at the referee at a Real Madrid match, every moment I’ve spent in this uniquely beautiful city is a reminder that life is too fleeting to agonize over the little things.
-Like a hearty dinner and bottle of wine in the company of good friends, you must try to enjoy every great moment.
+Whether it’s a leisurely stroll through El Parque de Buen Retiro, the first heavenly sip of chocolate a la taza, or a passionate crowd screaming at the referee at a Real Madrid match, every moment I’ve spent in this uniquely beautiful city is a reminder that life is too fleeting to agonize over the little things.
+Like a hearty dinner and bottle of wine in the company of good friends, you must try to enjoy every extraordinary moment.

 Why Madrid?